ShinyTrinkets/twofold.ts/docs/similar.md

 - https://textexpander.com -- not free, cloud
 - https://phraseexpress.com -- free/ payed, native apps

 There may be others.
-They seem to be just for text snippets.
+They seem to exist just for expanding text snippets.

 # Template engines